 Every day, your company’s reputation is on the line.
 Ultimately, this will be decided by what your company as a whole can deliver, but people in the early stages of the customer journey may never get further if they encounter too much negativity – or not enough positivity – when researching your company online.

 The ratings and reviews that are littered throughout forums and social media have real value, and review management is an integral part of creating and maintaining a great reputation.
 Considering all of the different places that customers (and potential ones) can let their voices be heard about your company, it’s not an easy task.

-It’s an incredibly important one, though, because the reviews that people encounter are often the first thing they learn about your company.
+It’s an incredibly important one, though, because the reviews people encounter are often the first thing they learn about your company.
 And as we all know, good first impressions are essential to creating positive relationships.

 So, how do you achieve this?
-First, understand what reputation management is all about, and then craft a reputation management strategy driven by empathy that will empower your team and help you rise to the top of the reviews and of the mind for your potential customers.
+First, understand what reputation management is all about, and then craft a reputation management strategy driven by empathy that will empower your team and help you rise to the top of the reviews and of the mind of your potential customers.

 What is reputation management?